GCPC-PlsFixMe/gcpc-plsfixme.github.io/README.md

 # 🌐 PlsFixMe Gitsite 🌐

-**A modern, responsive GitHub Pages site for GCPC, showcasing projects, documents, and experiments with a stunning neon, node-graph aesthetic.
+**A modern, responsive GitHub Pages site for GCPC GitHub sharing, showcasing projects, documents, and experiments with a stunning neon, node-graph aesthetic.
 Built with vanilla HTML, CSS, and JavaScript for smooth, performant interactions.**

 <br>